smmd/smmd.github.io/_posts/2023-02-23-ancient-practice-code-review.md

 - Establish a description template with the minimum points the team will need to understand the context and purpose of a code change request and apply that template consistently in all the requests.
 - The minimum number of reviewers to approve a piece of code; this will depend on the size of team.
 - Channels or tools that will communicate to the team that a code is ready to be reviewed.
-- A time between the reviews means if a developer marks a piece of code ready to review and the team makes suggestions or asks for changes, and the developer update applies those changes, the amount of time that should pass in order to ask for a new review.
-This rule can be helpful in big teams which are involved in different systems, which need to split time between develop and review.
+- A time between reviews means: if a developer marks a piece of code ready to review and the team makes suggestions or asks for changes, and the developer applies those updates, the amount of time that should pass before asking for a new review.
+This rule can be helpful in big teams that are involved in different systems and need to split time between development and review.
 In small teams, a rule of this kind is optional.

 ### Effective review

 > A good review needs experience and professionalism rather than seniority level.

-Only some developers can do a good code review, which is the main reason to write this post. **This practice is not new at all**.
+Only some developers can do a good code review, which is the main reason I wrote this post. **This practice is not new at all**.
 On the contrary, it has existed for decades since people have written codes.
 One of the earliest references to this practice as a formal process is in the book "The Mythical Man-Month" by Fred Brooks, published in 1975.

 So, why is it still a popular topic?
-I have been working with software engineering teams for around 12 years, and I keep reading comments that are vague or aggressive in tone or lack explanation and context, which makes it challenging to produce effective code changes.
+I have been working with software engineering teams for around 12 years, and I keep reading comments that are vague or aggressive in tone, or lack explanation and context, which makes it challenging to produce effective code changes.

 #### Code review **IS NOT** a practice for: